 Even if teens are nowhere near a car, they still can have their driver’s licenses suspended, restricted or delayed for up to one year for each offense related to the possession, consumption or purchase of alcohol.

 DUI's.
 Minors who have a BAC (blood alcohol content) showing even a small amount of alcohol (.01% in California and .02% in Colorado) risk license suspension, fines and community service.
 In Colorado, a .05% level results in adult consequences for juveniles including jail time of between 5 days and one year, plus license suspension and fines.
 Holiday periods see an increased presence of law enforcement on highways and streets with checkpoints coordinated by local DUI Task Forces.
 Beyond holiday periods, highway patrol and other local police departments have zero tolerance for driving under the influence.
 The highway patrol also strictly enforces curfews for drivers with “provisional” driver’s licenses (during the first year) as well as restrictions on new drivers driving other teens.
-Parents Adults face significant consequences for teen drinking and other drug use if they furnish or provide (including purchase) alcohol (or marijuana/other drugs) to minors.
+Parent Liability Adults (those 21 and older) face significant consequences for teen drinking and other drug use if they furnish or provide (including purchase) alcohol (or marijuana/other drugs) to minors.
 These consequences can include substantial fines, jail time and license suspension.
 Additionally, adults can be charged with "contributing to the negligence of a minor" which is a felony and involves significant jail time and fines.
 Finally, if an adult serves alcohol (or marijuana/other drugs) to a minor and the minor sustains any injuries or dies while under the influence, the adult can be held civilly liable.
 Additionally, Social Host Ordinances exist across the country and impose liability on

 Be Wary of Large Parties, Parties with Older Teens and Sleepovers.
 Freshmen parents in particular should consider saying “not yet” to large parties and those involving older teens when parents are not present.
 For all parties and sleepovers, use the BTI Parent List to reach out to other parents.
 For older teens, continue to use the BTI Parent List for parties, even if you have lost control over where they go once they drive.
 An excellent read is “Where’s The Party?” by Jonathan Scott and Kelly Townsend, which has practical tips for what to do when your teen goes to a party and how to host one.